Welcome back art lovers!

 The Valley Rockstar Memorial includes local legends Vince Welnick of the The Grateful Dead, Glen Buxton of the Alice Cooper Band, Doug Hopkins of the Gin Blossoms, Chester Bennington from Linkin Park, and Mike Condello, who was a local musician and appeared on the long-running Wallace and Ladmo Show.

 3400 S. Mill Ave., Tempe, AZ 85282

 Have you checked out Danelle Plaza on the southwest corner of Mill Avenue and Southern?
-Danelle Plaza is an aged plaza turned art hub, an on-going initiative to build awareness about its unique history.
-The Danelle Project was created to support its authentic local arts and music scene.
+Danelle Plaza is an old plaza turned art hub, an ongoing initiative to build awareness about its unique history.
+The Danelle Project was created to support the authentic local arts and music scene.

-You’ll find long standing hot spots like Yucca Tap Room, that opened as a bar and live music venue in the 70s, Rocket a Go~Go, a funky vintage store, and Double Nickle Collective, where you can find vinyl records, books, vintage clothing and other cool stuff.
+You’ll find long-standing hot spots like Yucca Tap Room, which opened as a bar and live music venue in the 70s and Double Nickle Collective, where you can find vinyl records, books, vintage clothing and other cool stuff.

-When we spoke with the artists who created works at Danelle Plaza, they both said that we had to speak with Robert Moore.
-Moore was the person who really kick started the idea to fill Danelle Plaza with murals and art installations and he helped secure some funding for the project.
+When we spoke with the artists who created works at Danelle Plaza, they said we had to talk with Robert Moore.
+Moore was the person who really kickstarted the idea to fill Danelle Plaza with murals and art installations, and he helped secure some funding for the project.

 Moore described Danelle Plaza as an understated place with two distinct personalities.
-In the daytime, you can easily find the murals and capture photos, but the plaza transforms at night when the vacant store windows light up with LED lights bringing these murals to life.
+You can easily find the murals and capture photos in the daytime, but the plaza transforms at night when the vacant store windows light up with LED lights bringing these murals to life.
 Planning and fundraising for this art project started in 2016 and became a reality in January 2018.
 It is an ongoing project.
-Murals and art installations are frequently added and switched out.

 “Dreams on Pause” by Clyde Thompson